Tesla Powerwall 3 Rebate now Extended Until June 30th

 DC EV charging on the other hand converts the grid-supplied AC electricity to DC in the charging station itself which goes directly to the EV’s battery for increased speeds, hence the size of DC fast chargers.

 In Australia, all home and home appliances run on grid-supplied alternating current (AC) electricity.
-Most 7-22kW chargers are AC chargers, which send the AC electricity to the EV to charge.
+Because of this, most residential EV chargers run on AC, and can provide from 7kW to 22kW of charging power to the EV.

 Whilst AC chargers can provide up to 22kW of charging, it’s important to note that your EVs built-in inverter (or ‘on-board charger’) may bottleneck charging speeds with specification limitations.